RP2040 MicroPython: Making a Web Server

 Version 1

 This version will light the built-in LED.
-It is very simple and the objective is to understand how the HTTP interface works.
+It is very simple and the objective is to understand how the HTTP to hardware interface works.
+The goal with this version is to just understand how to translate a web-based action to a hardware action, a proof-of-concept.

 Lines 7-14